impermeable/coq-waterproof/Developer-instructions.md

 ### Make a `valexpr` tactic

-Yet datatypes in Ocaml and in Ltac2 need to be translated to each other by using an intermediate datatype: namely `valexpr`.
-This also means that not any tactic can pass the ffi, but only `valexpr`-valued tactics.
+Datatypes in Ocaml and in Ltac2 need to be translated to each other by using an intermediate datatype: namely `valexpr`.
+This also means that only `valexpr`-valued tactics can pass the ffi.
 Luckily, for many types there are already conversion functions available from and to `valexpr`, such as `of_bool`, `to_bool` and `of_unit`, `to_unit`.
 In general, these conversions are captured in elements of the type `'a repr`: